Posted on June 2, 2015 and last updated on October 22, 2025

 • Sights: ponds, woods, cemetery

-The 239-acre Evergreen Cemetery is the second largest cemetery in Maine, and it offers not just peaceful grounds for wandering among headstones, but forested walking trails with blazes and small ponds and wetland areas that are good for birding and for spotting turtles (and occasionally river otters!).
+The 239-acre Evergreen Cemetery is the second largest cemetery in Maine, and it offers not just peaceful grounds for wandering among headstones, but adjacent forested walking trails and small ponds and wetland areas that are good for birding and for spotting turtles (and occasionally river otters!).
 The trails connect to Baxter Woods if you cross busy Stevens Avenue.
 Dogs are allowed.

 The cemetery lanes are plowed in the winter, and you can park close to the trail system near the little ponds.